We're working to make the justice system transparent and accountable.

 We obtain hidden evidence and expose failures to drive reform.

 Vital evidence about how the justice system works, and fails, is routinely hidden from public view.
-Court transcripts can cost hundreds of pounds for a single hearing.
-Victims struggle to access their own case records.
-Patterns of institutional failure remain buried behind paywalls and administrative barriers, making meaningful scrutiny nearly impossible.
+Court transcripts cost hundreds of pounds per hearing.
+Victims struggle to access their own records.
+Patterns of institutional failure stay buried behind paywalls and administrative barriers.

 We believe transparency is essential to accountability.
 When the public can see how the system operates, reform becomes possible.

-We were the first organisation to privately request and publish court transcripts en masse, and published the first ever full court transcript in the UK.
-We crowdfund to obtain court documents that would otherwise stay locked away, publish evidence of institutional failures, and work to ensure that inquiries and investigations face proper scrutiny and deliver real accountability.
+We were the first organisation to privately obtain and publish court transcripts en masse, and published the first ever full court transcript in the UK.
+We crowdfund to unlock documents that would otherwise stay hidden, publish evidence of institutional failures, and scrutinise inquiries to deliver real accountability.

 Much of our current work focuses on grooming gang cases.
-We have acquired and published official transcripts from landmark trials, worked directly with victims to help them secure their own records, and undertaken original research into cases and patterns of systemic failure.
-We are also holding the ongoing statutory grooming gang inquiry to account, scrutinising its process, its terms of reference, and whether it will deliver justice for survivors.
+We have obtained and published transcripts from landmark trials, worked directly with victims to secure their own records, and conducted original research into systemic failures.
+We are holding the statutory independent grooming gang inquiry to account, scrutinising whether it will deliver justice for survivors.
+We are also requesting transcripts from other landmark trials where hidden evidence has shaped public understanding of the justice system.